JasonP01/new-console-hardline/README.md

     * You can execute a saved script by pressing the green triangle button, copy it to the console using the yellow clipboard button, or delete it using the red trash bin button.

 * A file browser.
 Pretty much self-explanatory, you can browse directories, open files (text ones can be copied to the console, images can be viewed, zip files can be browsed like normal directories).
-    * On android 10+, its functionality is limited due to the limitations of the OS.
+    * On Android 10+, its functionality is limited due to the limitations of the OS.

 * A menu allowing you to execute a script when an event occurs.
-    * Pretty similar to the scripts menu.
+    * Pretty similar to the script menu.
     * In the left top corner you there's a menu.
 You need to input the script in the console and select an event upon which it will run.
+    * You can refer to an autorun event object with `_autorun_event`.
     * You can delete a saved autorun script by pressing the red trash bin button.
-    * Due to how dangerous this is, all saves autorun scripts are disabled when you restart the game to avoid a possible softlock.
+    * Due to how dangerous this is, all saved autorun scripts are disabled when you restart the game to avoid a possible softlock.
 You need to manually re-enable them after that.

 ### Console history